|

 It weighted 600 g and was available in either black or white.

-It could be powered either from the radio (6 to 16V),
+It could be powered by the radio or by internal batteries.

 controlled delta modulator (DCDN) before it was encrypted at 9,600 to